CodeCrew-Cam/Inventory-Frontend/README.md

-Sure!
-Here's an edited, **simple and clear `README.md`** that starts from cloning the project — great for teammates or collaborators:
+**simple and clear `README.md`** that starts from cloning the project — great for teammates or collaborators:

 ---